If you’re waiting for the right time to build your personal brand, this is a perfect time.

 You’ll enjoy the ability to establish yourself as an authority, create your own voice and attract business by winning the trust of your customers and partners.
-I’ve worked with many companies on defining themselves, developing collateral, messaging, logo development and branding as well as differentiating what they do from the competition.
+I’ve worked with many companies on defining their brand — as well as developing websites, blogs, videos, messaging, logo development and differentiating them from the competition.
 There are may more branding vehicles these days then ever before, which you can use to talk about your strategies.
-Here are a list of a ways you can elevate your personal brand in the upcoming year.
+Here here are 13 ways you can elevate your personal brand in the upcoming year.

 1. Launch a weekly email newsletter

 Building your own mailing list is still one of the best ways to generate your own leads.
 You’ll be able to talk about a wide range of topics.
 Establishing a website with a blog can act as an information hub to build trust with your visitors for all of your brands and projects.

 2. Run an ad campaign on Facebook for as little as $3/day